 Tag Archives: Facebook

-Back when the Blackboard patent and lawsuit first surfaced in July of 2006, social software was still a pretty new thing.
-There was a fair bit of surprise in the community when the Wikipedia page on the History of the … Continue reading
+By Michael FeldsteinMore Posts (1093) Back when the Blackboard patent and lawsuit first surfaced in July of 2006, social software was still a pretty new thing.
+There was a fair bit of surprise in the community when the Wikipedia page … Continue reading

 By Michael FeldsteinMore Posts (1093) Apparently, somebody started a Facebook group supporting D2L’s offer to Blackboard to donate a million dollars to schools in return for Blackboard dropping the patent suit.
-Facebook groups have become a way for people to express their support for an … Continue reading
+Facebook groups have become a way for people to … Continue reading